richelbilderbeek/simplify_cpp_travis_intro/README.md

 ![Travis homepage](TravisHomepageBordered.png)

-Using your GitHub account, this is a breeze.
+Using your GitHub account, this is a breeze: just click on 'Sign in with GitHub'.

 Travis will show you all GitHub repository you have.
 You will have to activate these by clicking on a slider: